javadbayat/Threading/README.md

 **Note:** Currently, thread templates only support **JScript code**, not code in other languages such as VBScript or PerlScript.

-Now, the next step is to create a thread from the thread template, which causes the code within our `fileMoverThread` to start running concurrently with the usual scripts in the HTA.
+Now, the next step is to create a thread from the thread template, which causes the code within our `fileMoverThread` to start running.
 To do so, just call the `start` method of the `<t:thread>` element via a usual script.
 For example, the following code snippet displays a button that - when clicked - creates a thread to move the video file.

     <script language="jscript">
     var tmid;